flatironinstitute/sciware/24_Types/main.md

 ### Dict

 - Stores *values* that can be looked up by their unique *key*
-- We need to provide the type of the key and of the value
+  - Must provide types for both

 ```Python
 heights_per_person: Dict[str, float] = {}
 ```

-- Again, along with variable naming, this helps you understand what is stored
+- Along with variable naming, this helps you understand what is stored

 ### Union

-- Sometimes we know a variable can be one of a few different types:
+- Sometimes a variable can be one of a few different types:

 ```Python
 cash_on_hand: Union[int, float, None] = ...